danguita/dotfiles/README.md

 There's nothing to say, these are the most well-known terminal multiplexers.
 I was using screen for years but I'm currently switching to tmux + [tmuxinator](https://github.com/aziz/tmuxinator).

+### Mutt
+`.muttrc`

+There's a config template for the [Mutt](http://www.mutt.org/) E-mail client.

+My own parameters have been removed from this file so feel free to set yours up the same way.

 ### Other files
 * `.rvmrc` defines [Ruby Version Manager](http://beginrescueend.com/) path
 * `.gitignore` sets the default ignored files in a git repo
+* `.gemrc` contains system-wide settings for [rubygems](http://rubygems.org/)

 ## License
 For config files?!
 Feel free to use any of them.